 This report did not explain the reason a person gains weight watching these shows.
-So, in my usual semi-detached, scientific manner, I conducted an experiment using a control group of skinny couch potatoes who watch cooking shows and who became fat after watching a few cooking shows.
+So, in my usual semi-detached, scientific manner, I conducted an experiment using a control group of skinny couch potatoes who watch cooking shows and became fat after watching them.

 I concluded that visual calories, consumed while watching chefs whip up crepes, invade the hippocampus, travel through the bloodstream, attach themselves to the hips and stomach, and then spell out nicknames like “Hippo” with the new veins they create.

-Hippos are generally very educated, having spent their entire lives in the campus library where no one talks to them; otherwise they would have sued long ago for slander and libel.
+Hippos are generally educated, having spent their entire lives in the campus library where no one talks to them; otherwise they would have sued long ago for slander and libel.

 My sociological conclusion is that couch potatoes and their viewing habits are very important to our culture.
-I have been practicing the art of lounging for many years, and the sofa and my bed are two of my favorite places to lounge.
-I always have the television on, and see no need to hide that fact from the snobs who profess to never watch TV.
+I have been practicing the art of lounging for many years, and the sofa and bed are two of my favorite places to lounge.
+I always have the television on and see no need to hide that fact from the snobs who profess to never watch TV.

 “Ha!” say I. If they never watch television, how can they possibly carry on a civilized conversation?

 Besides which, the food shows would die and most families would starve without the potato to fill the gaps in our diets left by uneaten broccoli.
-Leave your house and look around as you drive; three out of the four food groups you regularly see on signs will be a potato in one guise or another.
+Leave your house and look around as you drive; three out of the four food groups you see on signs will be a potato in one guise or another.